1.What is included in the ticket price?

 4. How far is the venue from Cape Town?

-The conference takes place on a farm 90 minutes drive from Cape Town.
+The conference takes place on a farm 50 minutes drive from Cape Town International Airport.

 5. What should I pack?

 Your accommodation includes pillows, linen & a bath towel.
-More about our accommodation on the ‘Glamping’ tab
+More about our accommodation on the ‘Glamping’ tab.
+You will need to pack:

 - Comfortable shoes and/or sports gear if you are joining the activities (hiking etc).